 Anaglyph is part of an ongoing research effort into the perceptual and technical capabilities of binaural rendering.
-The latest incarnation, Anaglyph VST, has been designed as an audio plugin to both support ongoing research efforts as well as to make accessible the fruits of this research to audio engineers through traditional existing DAW environments.
-Amongst its features, Anaglyph includes a personalizable morphological ITD model, near-field ILD corrections and HRTF parallax selection, a Localisation Enhancer, an Externalisation Booster, and SOFA HRIR file support.
+This audio plugin was designed both to support ongoing research efforts as well as to make accessible the fruits of this research to audio engineers working in DAW environments.
+Amongst its features, Anaglyph includes a personalizable morphological ITD model, near-field ILD corrections and HRTF parallax selection, a localisation enhancer, an externalisation booster, and multiple HRTF support via the SOFA file format.

 Rendering enhancements that improve the sensation of distance for nearby source positions.
-PARALLAX correction selects HRIR positions based on the actual direction of arrival of the sound object as “seen” by each ear, rather than using the head-centered coordinate system.
-ILD correction modifies the right/left levels, as a function of frequency, to account for the head shadowing effect of nearby sound objects.
-This modification is applied predominantly to the opposite side ear, in an effort to maintain sound level of the nearby ear.
+Parallax correction selects HRIR positions based on the actual direction of arrival of the sound object as “seen” by each ear, rather than using a head-centered coordinate system.
+ILD correction modifies the left and right ear levels, as a function of frequency, to account for the head shadowing effect of nearby sound objects.
+The ILD correction is predominantly applied to the contralateral (opposite side) ear, in an effort to maintain sound level at the ipsilateral (nearby) ear.

 When rendering sounds over headphones, a common artifact is that sounds seem to be very near, or even inside, the listeners head.
 This does not typically occur when listening over monitor speakers in a studio.
 This module adds the subtle acoustic cues of a reproduction system in an acoustically controlled studio, providing improved externalization.
 This is not to be confused with a reverberation plug-in.
-GAIN, EQ, and SPATIAL DETAIL level can be adjusted to optimize the effect for the given soundscape to improve transparency while providing these additional cues.
+Gain, EQ, and spatial resolution (Ambisonic order) can be adjusted to optimize the externalization.

-License: The Anaglyph binaural audio engine is released as a freeware for non-commercial use under the CC BY-NC-ND 3.0 license.
+License: The Anaglyph binaural audio engine is released under the CC BY 4.0 license.

 Anaglyph was developed in the context of numerous academic research projects with the CNRS (previously under the name LSE) and Sorbonne University, with participation by the Dyson School of Engineering, Imperial College London within the remit of the 3D Tune-In project.

-The Anaglyph project is supervised by B. F.G.
+The Anaglyph project is supervised by Brian F.G.
 Katz.